Wallethub/cjs2web/README.md

 #### Prefix

 The *prefix* option is very important and can lead to unexpected results if not provided.
-There it defaults to "__".
+Therefore it defaults to "__".
 Consider the following example:

 ```javascript
 // == index.js ==